+Religious Education

-Religious Education Why study Religious Education?
+Why study Religious Education?

 Religious Education (RE) enables you investigate the 'Big questions'.
 It provides a platform for you to explore the most pressing and polarising issues, from matters of faith to morality.
 You will study the perspectives of others but more importantly, develop your own place within debates.
 RE builds emotional intelligence, awareness and resilience, by empowering you to form and express your views and have them questioned.

 RE equips you with the ability to build, critique and interrogate arguments, and to understand causal links between beliefs, circumstance and religious practice.

 What will I study?

 i) Beliefs and Practices.
 This theme leads pupils on a journey into the beliefs and practices of two major world faiths (Christianity and Islam).
 Pupils will consider classical religious teachings and assess how these impact the lives of adherents in today's modern society.
-By means of studying Christianity and Islam at this level, pupils will be well versed in the traditions and teachings of the two largest religions both globally and nationally. ii) Philosophy and Ethics in the modern world from a religious perspective (Christianity).
-The second section of the course examines a range of of the major philosophical and ethical issues in the world today from a Christian perspective.
+By means of studying Christianity and Islam at this level, pupils will be well versed in the traditions and teachings of the two largest religions both globally and nationally.

+ii) Philosophy and Ethics in the modern world from a religious perspective (Christianity).
+The second section of the course examines a range of the major philosophical and ethical issues in the world today from a Christian perspective.

 This contrasts well with the initial phase of the course enabling the development of both analytical and evaluative thinking and reasoning skills.
 Specific areas of study include family life, gender equality, peace and conflict and a comparison with non-religious world views in the form of Humanism and secularism.

 Religious Education provides pupils with a range of high order thinking skills and a detailed awareness of the diverse beliefs and values which are located not only globally, but also evident in our local communities.
-A Religious Education qualification is looked upon favourably by employers in the fields of Law, Education, Medicine and Politics, amongst others If you are a deep thinker with an interest in the metaphysical and spiritual dimensions of life and sharing your views as well as listening and responding to the opinions of others then this is the course for you!
+A Religious Education qualification is looked upon favourably by employers in the fields of Law, Education, Medicine and Politics, amongst others.

+If you are a deep thinker with an interest in the metaphysical and spiritual dimensions of life and sharing your views as well as listening and responding to the opinions of others then this is the course for you!

 Examination board: OCR Assessment: 100% examined

+Optional Extra: Classical Greek

+The Classics Department offers a qualification in Classical Greek.
+We will work towards the Intermediate Certificate in Classical Greek, to be taken in the summer of Year 10.
+Lessons for this will take place on Tuesdays after school.

+There is a single paper focusing on language and we follow the textbook 'Greek to GCSE'.

+Why choose Classical Greek?

+Classical Greek is an exciting and intellectually stimulating subject.
+It will be particularly appealing if you enjoyed studying Ancient Greek in Year 9 and if you are interested in language and seeing the links between ancient and modern languages.

+It will also appeal if you are interested in the Greek world - its myths, history and culture, and its links to modern society.

+There is one component to the course:

+Language - 100%

-Optional Extra: Classical Greek The Classics Department offers a qualification in Classical Greek.
-We will work towards the Intermediate Certificate in Classical Greek, to be taken in the summer of Year Ten.
-Lessons for this will take place on Tuesdays after school, beginning in May of Year 9.
-There is a single paper focusing on language and we follow the John Taylor booklet.
-For those who want to continue studying this fascinating language at A-Level, we will run a transition course in Year 11 which will enable you to develop your language and literary analysis skills, but there will be no examination in this year.
-Examination board: Intermediate Greek Certificate Assessment: 1 written paper.
+You will build on the language already covered in Year 9.
+The paper consists of two comprehensions and a translation.

+For those who want to continue studying this fascinating language at A-Level, we will run a transition course in Year 11 which will enable you to develop your language and literary analysis skills, but there will be no examination in Year 11.

+Examination board: Intermediate Certificate in Classical Greek Assessment: 1 written paper.